 Providing a social security number (SSN) can help to make a background check more accurate and it is required by some professional background checking sites.

 But it is perfectly possible to run a public background check without knowing someone’s SSN and still generate detailed and accurate information about them.
-In this guide, we have explained why that is and also identified the top three background checking sites to run a check without an SSN number.
+In this guide, we have explained why that is and also identified the top two background checking sites to run a check without an SSN number.
 We have also explained how an SSN can help a background check and why an ITIN is not a good substitute.

 Have you ever had to run a background check on someone without knowing their SSN?
 Which of our recommended sites did you use?
 How easy was it to access accurate information about them?
 Do you have any tips or advice for our readers that we haven’t mentioned in this article?
 It’s always helpful to get reader’s advice too, so do share your thoughts with us using the comment box below.